What is Non Destructive Testing?

 Some of these patented devices can peer through steel and concrete to determine flaws in the post-tension cables that hold up our bridges and roadways, assess weight loads on our bridges and highways and test for concrete cracks, and monitor their progression over time.

 Infraspect’s equipment and experience can help determine problem areas and even forecast further deterioration, delamination, and the life expectancy of certain vital structures.

-By employing NDT methods diligently economies will thrive, cost to human life will be minimized and budgets can be utilized in other needed areas like education and schools.
-For more information contact firstname.lastname@example.org
+By employing NDT methods diligently, economies will thrive, the cost of human life will be minimized, and budgets can be utilized in other needed areas like education and schools.
+For more information, contact firstname.lastname@example.org